Bowling Green Falcons: Rugby

 The Bowling Green State University Rugby Football Club has been one of the more successful college rugby clubs in the United States.
 Established in 1968, the club has over 80 members and fields five teams.
-The club has been embraced by the University as a quasi-varsity sport, with a home game fan attendance that makes it the fourth most watched sport on campus.
-The club averages nine wins for every loss with an all-time record of 1771-369-83.
+The club has been embraced by the university as a quasi-varsity sport, with a home game fan attendance that makes it the fourth most watched sport on campus.
+The club averages nine wins for every loss with an all-time record of 2672–420–88.
 BGSU RFC became the first Bowling Green athletic program (varsity or club) to compete outside of North America, touring England (1987, 1995, 2012, 2014), Wales (2000), South Africa (2002, 2007), and Ireland (2005).
-BGSU RFC plays their home matches on the College Park Rugby Field on the corner of North College Avenue and Poe Road with an occasional game at the BGSU football stadium.
+BGSU RFC plays their home matches on the Roger Mazzarella Rugby Field on the corner of North College Avenue and Poe Road with an occasional game at the BGSU football stadium.

-Bowling Green Rugby has won 36 consecutive Mid-American Conference titles, eleven Ohio Collegiate titles, eleven Michigan Collegiate titles and has received eleven National Collegiate Championship bids.
+Bowling Green Rugby has won 41 Mid-American Conference titles, eleven Ohio Collegiate titles, eleven Michigan Collegiate titles and has received over 20 National Collegiate Championship bids, competing in 4 National Championship matches (2016, 2018, 2021, 2024).

-Six Falcons have received All-American honors including: Chuck Tunnacliffe (1986), Tony Konczak (1988), Wes Harmon (1991), Scott Hogg (2003) and Rich Hines and Nick Viviani (2008).
-Two Falcons have seen call ups to United States national rugby union team by Tunnacliffe in 1991 and Vince Staropoli in 1999.
+Fourteen Falcons have received All-American honors including: Chuck Tunnacliffe (1986), Tony Konczak (1988), Wes Harmon (1991), Scott Hogg (2003), Derek Imes (2006), Ian Gangnon (2006), Rich Hines (2008), Nick Viviani (2008), Rocco Mauer (2010), Frank Viancourt (2015), Phil Bryant (2018), Ryan Strinmetz (2019), Philip Tracey (2023, 2024), and Joey Apple (2023,2024).

+Three Falcons have seen call ups to United States national rugby union team by Tunnacliffe in 1991, Vince Staropoli in 1999 and Rocco Mauer in 2013.

 Bowling Green finished ninth at the 2010 Collegiate Rugby Championship, a tournament broadcast live on NBC.
 Bowling Green's Rocco Mauer was the leading try scorer and the MVP of the tournament.
 Mauer signed a professional contract in 2012 to play full-time for the US national team.
 Bowling Green reached the 2014 D1-AA national playoffs, notching wins against Iowa State and Missouri, before losing to Arizona in the semifinals.

-Bowling Green finished second at the 2016 USA Rugby Fall National Championship losing to Notre Dame College (Ohio) 39-17.
+Bowling Green finished second at the 2016 USA Rugby Fall National Championship losing to Notre Dame College (Ohio) 39–17.
 Bowling Green's center Adam Regini and Scrumhalf Mitch Sora were named as a D1AA Fall Top 50 Backs.
 While Phil Bryant was not only named as a D1AA Fall Top 50 Forward, but also as the Fall 2016 MVP Forward.

-Bowling Green won the Fall D1AA Rugby National Championship in 2018, beating Saint Joseph’s University 26-7.
+Bowling Green won the Fall D1AA Rugby National Championship in 2018, beating Saint Joseph’s University 26–7.
 The win capped off the 50th anniversary season of BGSU Rugby.